Indian-origin chairman and chief investment officer of GQG Partners, Rajiv Jain, is urging investors to reconsider their bets on AI stocks.

 “OpenAI’s model is flawed because it doesn’t scale well,” Jain told Barron’s.
 “Less than 3% of their customers are paying.
 That’s unlikely to change, especially with a high percentage of customers in price-sensitive emerging markets.”

 The problem, according to Jain, is that AI models are costly to run.
-“Every query is compute-intensive, and the companies who use AI the most are likely to produce low-margin revenue.
-This is why I think their cash losses will continue to mount.”
+Jain added that every query is compute-intensive, and the companies who use AI the most are likely to produce low-margin revenue.

 Financial tricks around AI sector